jQueryGeo/geo/README.md

 * geomap - [bug] append can ignore style
 * geomap - [bug] polygon not displayed when a longitude is -180.0
 * geomap - [bug] can't use $.geo.include with $.geo.proj = null
+* geomap - [bug] exception thrown when appending a labeled shape where centroid cannot be calculated

 ### 1.0.0-b1.5 (2013-01-17)
 * examples - drawing markers